-- 5.4.1 The Chief Financial Officer will review the commercial banking arrangements of the Foundation Trust at regular intervals to ensure they reflect best practice and represent best value for money by periodically seeking competitive tenders for the Foundation Trust's commercial banking business. - 5.4.2 Competitive tenders should be sought at least every five years.
+- 5.4.1 The Chief Financial Officer will review the commercial banking arrangements of the Foundation Trust at regular intervals to ensure they reflect best practice and represent best value for money by periodically seeking competitive tenders for the Foundation Trust's commercial banking business. - 5.4.2 Competitive tenders should be sought periodically.
 The results of the tendering exercise should be reported to the Board of Directors.
 This review is not necessary for GBS accounts.